1-800-258-9182

 Interesting Facts

-• These owls primarily hunt at night, although they will hunt during the day time as well.
+These owls hunt primarily at night.
 They have very good hearing and night vision.
-Like all owls, their wings make very little noise while flapping, so they can silently swoop down upon prey.
+Like all owls, their wings are designed differently from other birds, this is to allow them to fly almost silently.
 They will catch animals on the ground as well as birds flying mid-air.

 Conservation Status